Tuesday, May 13, 2008

 IN NORTH AMERICA

-The 2CARE study was launched the week of March 17, 2008.
+The 2CARE study was launched in March 2008.
 More information about the large, Coenzyme Q10 study can be found in the Currently Enrolling area of this web site.

-This trial will test the safety, tolerability and efficacy of creatine in persons with HD and is scheduled to move ahead.
-As of November 2007, funding has been secured from the National Center for Complementary and Alternative Medicine (NCCAM) and the FDA Orphan Products Division.
+This trial is an international multicenter study that will test the safety, tolerability and efficacy of creatine in persons with HD and is scheduled to move ahead.
+Funding has been secured from the National Center for Complementary and Alternative Medicine (NCCAM) and the FDA Orphan Products Division.
 Start-up activities are underway.
-Enriollment is anticiapted to begin in the fall of 2008.
-Steven Hersch, MD, PhD is the Principal Investigator.
+Enrollment is anticipated to begin in first quarter of 2009.
+Steven Hersch, MD, PhD is the Principal Investigator at Massachusetts General Hospital and Bernard Ravina, MD is the Principal Investigator for the Coordination Center at the University of Rochester.
+Please see the CREST-E Clinical Trials.Gov web site listing for more information.

-This trial is examining the safety and tolerability of high dose creatine in individuals at risk for HD but not yet symptomatic and assessing the effects of the treatment on neuroimaging and blood biomarkers.
-The study has secured funding and has been enrolling subjects.
-Steven Hersch, MD, PhD, is the Principal Investigator.
+This trial is a single-site study being performed at Massachusetts General Hospital that is examining the safety and tolerability of high dose creatine in individuals at risk for HD but not yet symptomatic and assessing the effects of the treatment on neuroimaging and blood biomarkers.
+The study is supported by The Avicena Group and by NINDS and has been enrolling subjects.
+Steven Hersch, MD, PhD, is the Principal Investigator, H. Diana Rosas is the enrolling investigator.
+Please see the PRECREST Clinical Trials.Gov web site listing for more information.

 PREQUEL is a trial to test the tolerability and biological activity of Coenzyme Q10 in pre-manifest HD gene carriers.
-The National Institutes of Neurological Disorders and Stroke (NINDS) has approved the study and enrollment is anticipated to begin in the last quarter of 2008.
+The National Institutes of Neurological Disorders and Stroke (NINDS) has approved the study and enrollment is anticipated to begin in the Spring 2009.
 Christopher A Ross, MD, PhD is the principal investigator and Kevin M. Biglan, MD, MPH is the co-principal investigator.

 IN EUROPE